top of page

 GOVERNMENT CONSULTATIONS

+Did you know you can directly shape UK wildlife legislation?
 By design or by chance, most individuals don't realise the influence they can have on policies, laws and practices.

-Open Consultation on Hunting Policy
+Government Consultation on Trail Hunting

 Despite the Hunting Act 2004, the hunting of mammals such as fox, stag, hare and mink, with dogs, still takes place across